CosmicCanCodes/mercury-solutions/README.md

 ## Responsivity

 The responsive design covers a wide range of devices, from small screens with a width of 325px to large screens with up to 5k resolution.

+## Testing

+### Link and Navigation Testing

+- **Link Functionality:** I thoroughly tested all website links, including navigation links, internal links, and external links.
+This ensures that users can access all sections and that external references are correct.

+- **Navigation Menu:** I verified that the navigation menu functions correctly and that all links lead to the intended pages and sections.

+- **Internal Links:** All internal links were tested for accuracy and functionality.

+- **External Links:** There are no external Links

+### Responsive Design and Cross-Device Testing

+- **Screen Sizes:** I conducted testing across a wide range of screen sizes and resolutions, from small mobile devices to large desktop monitors through devtools and my phone.
+The website displayed consistently and responsively across all screen sizes.

+- **Cross-Browser Compatibility:** I tested the website on different web browsers, including Chrome, Firefox, Safari, and Edge, to confirm compatibility and consistent rendering.

+### User Experience and Feedback

+- **Usability Testing:** I conducted usability testing with real users to evaluate the website's overall user experience.
+Participants provided feedback on navigation, layout, content, and ease of use.

+- **Feedback Incorporation:** User feedback was  reviewed and incorporated into website improvements.

+### Functional Form Testing

+-**Contact Form:** The contact form was tested to ensure that users can submit inquiries and contact requests successfully.

+- **Validation:** Form fields were tested for validation, including required fields, correct email format, and proper error messaging.

+- **Submission:** I made test submissions to verify that form data is correctly received, processed, and sent.

+- **Confirmation:** Users receive a confirmation message after successful form submission, and this was verified to ensure that users are informed of their submission status.

+---

+By conducting these  tests, I aimed to ensured that my website functions seamlessly, regardless of the user's device or browser.

 ## Credits